- A plumber emergency click costs CHF 37.44 in Zürich — versus CHF 8.72 in Solothurn. Same search, 4× the price.

 What moves prices hour to hour

 Every click triggers a separate auction.
-Between two auctions for the same keyword, several things can change:
+Between two auctions for the same keyword, several things can shift:

 Three strategies, three regions

 The right strategy depends on the market, not just the budget.
-Zürich demands precision.
-Bern and Luzern offer strong value.
-Rural regions are underrated when job value is high.
+Zürich needs precision.
+Bern and Luzern often offer cleaner economics.
+Rural regions can work surprisingly well when job value is high enough.

-If you are unsure which approach fits your business, a free account audit will show you what the data actually looks like for your specific industry and region.
-For a full overview of what Google Ads management in Switzerland involves, visit our Google Ads services page.
+If you are unsure which regional setup fits your business, a free account audit will show you what the data actually looks like for your industry and geography.
+For the broader strategic framework, visit our Google Ads services page.

 CPC and search volume: DataForSEO / Google Keyword Planner, April 2026.
 Location codes: Zürich city (1003854), Bern city/district (20228), Luzern district (20227), Solothurn district (20229).
 Language: German (de).
 All values are 30-day averages and change continuously.